 The Minnesota Department of Human Services requested proposals from qualified responders to provide professional and technical services to evaluate and report on gambling behaviors among adults in Minnesota.

-The primary purpose of this survey is to assess the extent and impact of problem gambling among adults in Minnesota, identify the groups in the population most affected by the problem and provide information which will be the evidence base for the State's education, prevention, outreach, treatment and recovery support planning.

-The contractor must perform analysis to determine:
+The primary purpose of the survey is to assess the extent and impact of problem gambling among adults in Minnesota, identify the groups in the population most affected by the problem and provide information which will be the evidence base for the State's education, prevention, outreach, treatment and recovery support planning.
+The contractor was required to perform analysis to determine:

-- Rates of gambling participation by adults and determined sub-populations (types and frequency of gambling activities); - Prevalence and characteristics of at-risk, problem, and disordered gambling among adults; - Attitudes toward gambling; - Risk factors for problem gambling, including socio-demographic factors, other related issues such as substance use, mental health and physical health issues; - Additional research questions that may be addressed: - Information about social and economic impacts of gambling - o Impact of gambling expansion on rates of problem gambling - o Awareness of and barriers to treatment and other gambling related services
+- Rates of gambling participation by adults and determined sub-populations (types and frequency of gambling activities); - Prevalence and characteristics of at-risk, problem, and disordered gambling among adults; - Attitudes toward gambling; - Risk factors for problem gambling, including socio-demographic factors, other related issues such as substance use, mental health and physical health issues; - Additional research questions that may be addressed: - Information about social and economic impacts of gambling - Impact of gambling expansion on rates of problem gambling - Awareness of and barriers to treatment and other gambling related services

-The population is non-institutionalized adults in Minnesota who are 18 or older.
-The contractor will select a representative sample from the population, develop a questionnaire and conduct a survey to gather data that would provide evidence base for planning and implementing prevention, early intervention and treatment services for gambling problems in Minnesota.
-The result of the contract will be the production of a detailed technical report and a data set with a codebook.
+The population was non-institutionalized adults in Minnesota who are 18 years or older.
+The contractor selected a representative sample from the population, developed a questionnaire and conducted a survey to gather data that will be used to provide the foundation for planning and implementing evidence-based prevention, early intervention and treatment services to address gambling problems in Minnesota.
+The final product will be a detailed technical report and a data set with a codebook.

-The vendor will conduct a mailed survey from a random sample of 35,000 households across the state and will oversample an additional 10,000 households in geographic areas (census tracts and block groups) with higher densities of American Indians.
+The vendor conducted a mailed survey from a random sample of 35,000 households across the state and oversampled an additional 10,000 households in geographic areas (census tracts and block groups) with higher densities of American Indians.
 Due to the sensitive nature of the questions and the potential social undesirability of admitting gambling behavior, we believe the anonymity of the mailed survey will elicit the most valid responses about these behaviors from respondents.
+The final survey report will be completed and available in February 2020.